 Outside of real estate and her entrepreneurship, Debra has worked with the State of Georgia counseling youth and families for more than a decade.
 She is very passionate about early childhood development and improving the quality of instruction for young learners in Floyd County.
 She sees this as an important opportunity not only for them as individuals, but also for the larger community as these kids grow into our future business leaders and surrounding workforce.

-Debra is the proud mother of two and the proud grandmother of two.
+Debra is the proud mother of two and the proud grandmother of three.
 She enjoys spending her free time trying out new restaurants, watching reality TV, cheering on the Alabama Crimson Tide, and exploring Rome with the youngest Romans in her family.